matter-labs/zksync-docs/content/00.build/10.quick-start/_deploy_factory/_foundry_deploy_contract_factory.md

 ### Compile contract

-Smart contracts deployed to zkSync must be compiled using our custom compiler.
+Smart contracts deployed to ZKsync must be compiled using our custom compiler.
 For this particular guide we are making use of `zksolc`.

 To compile the contracts in the project, run the following command: